rust-lang/blog.rust-lang.org/_posts/2017-05-05-libz-blitz.md

   effort.
-That entails starting up a thread, breaking up the evaluation work into small work items that can be taken on by others in the community, keeping the discussion moving in productive directions, making sure the evaluation is completed on time, and finally, presenting the results at the libs team meeting.
+That entails starting up a thread, breaking up the evaluation work into small work items that can be taken on by others in the community, keeping the discussion moving in productive directions, making sure the evaluation is completed on time, presenting the results at the libs team meeting, and, finally, filing discrete, actionable issues on everything raised, and funneling them to TWiR.

   *Anyone can be a crate lead, but it's a substantial commitment and is largely about organization, communication, and consensus, and requires presenting to